HosseinPashapour/Assignment_40/Readme.md

 <img src="Input\Billionaire.jpg" width="550">

-### 1. Average and variance of Top Billionaires' age
+### 1. Average and variance of Top Billionaires' Age
 ` Average of ages: 63`<br>
 `Variance of ages: 180.8`